The Newfoundland Club of America—responsible for the preservation, protection and welfare of the Newfoundland Dog in America since 1930.

 Learning how to teach your pup is an important first step in building your relationship.
 Dogs learn differently than humans.
 Teaching your pup to pay attention to you, and learning to pay attention to what your pup is doing, is an important foundation for all future teaching.

 Dogs are thinking about what they are looking at.
 If your pup is not looking at you, then you can bet he is not thinking about you or what you want him to do.

-This is a very important beginning for a long and successful relationship.
 Attention training will pay off in all future training because your dog will be able to focus on you without being distracted by other things going on around you.

-Attention Training with Ian Dunbar
+Attention Training With Ian Dunbar

 © 2016 Newfoundland Club of America